Higher tier only

 the 12C isotope is given an atomic mass of exactly 12 units.
 This means that 12 grams of 12C

 Similarly carbon atoms are 12 times as heavy as hydrogen atoms, so it follows that 12g of carbon and 1g of hydrogen contain the same number of atoms, that is 1 mole of atoms.
-The relative atomic mass in grams of all elements will contain 1 mole of atoms.
+The relative atomic mass expressed in grams for all elements will contain 1 mole of atoms.

 1 mole of carbon or 12 grams of carbon is